-The connections to the PTT, Mic and speakers all run via the Microphone and speaker sockets on the back of the main body of the FTM-10.
+The connections to the PTT, Mic and speakers all run via the Microphone and speaker sockets on the main body of the FTM-100.
 (You could use the DATA port if you prefer.)
-To keep things simple, I took a spare microphone for the FTM-10 and removed the Mic capsule and PTT switch from the circuit board, leaving the rest of the unit in the case.
-The reason for this is that the FTM-10 uses a non-standard plug and condenser mic element (needs to be exactly 1.2KΩ) also the PTT uses the microphones Up/Down switches and needs both to be activated to trigger the PTT.
+To keep things simple, I took a spare microphone for the FTM-100 (the MH 48) and removed the Mic capsule and PTT switch from the circuit board, leaving the rest of the unit in the case.
+The reason for this is that the FTM-100 uses a powered non-standard electret mic element (needs to be exactly 1.2KΩ)

 The wires run away as follows:-